France’s Top Honour for World Cup Winners - THISDAYLIVE

 The players will be honoured with a parade on the capital’s main artery and a Presidential Reception.

-The World Cup winners, who have now landed back in Paris, will take an open-top bus along the avenue later on Monday.
+The World Cup winners, who have now landed back in Paris, will take an open-top bus along the avenue later yesterday.

 Captain Hugo Lloris and coach Didier Deschamps were the first to emerge from the plane, raising the competition’s golden trophy to the cheering crowds of fans who gathered to greet them.